arolling/java-bestrestaurants/README.md

 ## Legal

-Copyright (c) 2016 Author names go here
+Copyright (c) 2016 by Abby Rolling & Daren Schaad

 This software is licensed under the MIT license.